osbuild/osbuild-composer/README.md

 OSBuild Composer
 ================

-Operating System Image Composition Services
+Operating System Image Composition Services.

 The composer project is a set of HTTP services for composing operating system images.
 It builds on the pipeline execution engine of *osbuild* and defines